Tackle Trauma With Online Therapy: Healing From Childhood Wounds

 “Childhood trauma can be so difficult to heal from and enlisting the help of a professional can be extremely important.
 The complexities of the impact of trauma are real and an expert can be a safe guide.
 Affirm yourself for taking that brave step towards healing in your life.” - Ryan Smith, LPC, NCC

-If you're reading this article, you may have experienced trauma as a child, and you may be managing the effects of that trauma.
-This article will give an overview of childhood trauma, its effects, and what can be done about it.
-While this article is intended to be a brief overview, it will still mention topics that can be upsetting to those who have experienced similar circumstances.
+If you're reading this article, you may have experienced trauma as a child, and you may be managing the effects of that childhood trauma.
+This article will give an overview of childhood trauma, its effects, and what can be done to heal from childhood trauma.
+While this article is intended to be a brief overview, it will still mention topics that can be upsetting to those who have experienced similar circumstances and childhood experiences.

-If the consequences of your traumatic experience have become too overwhelming, or if you feel a significant burden from your trauma, there are solutions.
-Tackling trauma is best done with the help of a licensed counselor or therapist, and trauma-focused therapies are available that can help you recover from traumatic exposure as a child.
+If the consequences of your traumatic experience have become too overwhelming, or if you feel a significant burden from your trauma, there are solutions that may help you heal from childhood trauma.
+Tackling trauma is best done with the help of a licensed counselor or therapist, and trauma-focused therapies are available that can help you recover from traumatic experiences as a child.

 Is childhood trauma causing problems?